-We continue to keep abreast of all regulatory changes and ensure that where possible we participate in industry debate to contribute towards securing a sound and sustainable scheme.
-We will keep you updated of proposed changes to the scheme through various communications channels including our website, newsletters and our member annual general meetings.
-We ran member surgeries last year instead of the full AGM, and the feedback from the sessions was excellent.
-The full AGM with presentations on relevant investment topics and the scheme changes will return in 2013.
+We continue to keep abreast of all proposed regulatory changes and ensure that where possible we participate in industry debate to contribute towards securing a sound and sustainable scheme.
+We are closely involved in reviewing the options for collaborative investing across London schemes.
+We will continue to keep you updated of proposed changes to the scheme through various communication channels including our website, newsletters and our annual general meeting.
+As always a member engagement day was held on 12 March 2014 which incorporated three member briefings on scheme changes and one to one sessions for some for some members to discuss their individual pension queries.
+Feedback from those who attended was excellent and next year we will once again be holding and annual AGM.